 The safari never stops at Meno a Kwena, a hidden gem of a camp perched on a rocky cliff-top above the Boteti River in Botswana.
 With a glittering roster of activities, including day trips to the Makgadikgadi Pans, guided walks with the San bushmen, and wildlife-watching boat trips, there’s plenty to get your teeth into.
 But sometimes, the best game viewing is where you least expect it, and at Meno, it’s right in front of you.
 From the lofty position of the tents, which look down on a menagerie of animals at the water below, from herds of majestic elephant to dazzles of nomadic zebra – all you need to do is sit back, and take it all in.

-At just 90 minutes by road from Maun, Meno is a good option if you’re travelling as a group, or with little ones (or even big ones!).
+At just under 2-hours by road from Maun, Meno is a good option if you’re travelling as a group, or with little ones (or even big ones!).
 The camp was originally used by Southern Africa’s legendary explorers, and with a few added little touches here, and some little quirks there, it’s refreshingly and stylishly simple.
 And actually, the real treat at Meno is the connection with nature; when an elephant provides your alarm call in the morning, and you can game view straight from your private veranda, nothing else really matters.

 Meno a Kwena isn’t a hyper-luxurious camp – and that’s why guests love it.
 There aren't private butlers and air conditioning but there are 10 classic tents perched on a 100-foot high clifftop overlooking the river and offering some of the best ‘armchair’ game viewing ever seen.
 Each is classically styled, with a few eccentricities thrown in here and there; think locally-woven fabrics mixed with colonial-style furniture, and simple fittings brightened by snippets of colour.
 All have fully-equipped ensuite bathrooms, and there are two family units, both with inter-leading tents (one with three beds for children, one with 2 beds), perfect for the kids.